 To make the change from a help desk to a service desk, you have to amend the scope of what your help desk does and probably change the attitude, behavior, and culture of the staff working in the help desk.

-The first thing you should do is to properly understand why you want to this transition, including the expected benefits.
+The first thing you should do is to properly understand why you want to turn your help desk into a service desk, including the expected benefits.
 This could be to keep up with your competitors, who have already made the change form a help desk to a service desk and have publicized the fact to their customers.
 Or it could be because you want to make a change to improve the morale of your help desk staff and keep them in your organization by making them into an service desk – some people who have always worked on IT help desks view a move to a IT service desk as the next step on their career ladder.

-Whatever is the situation in your organization, if you don’t understand why you want to make this transition, then you should not try to do it.
+Whatever is the situation in your organization, if you don’t understand why you want to make the change from a help desk to a service desk, then you should not try to do it.
 While the change shouldn’t be complicated, it will still cost you money and potentially disrupt the service that your help desk already provides to your users.

-The second thing you should do is to plan the transition.
-You will be adding new processes, as well as amending processes that you developed for your help desk.
+The second thing you should do is to plan for changing from an IT help desk to an IT service desk.
+The change will not just happen by itself, and there are a lot of different aspects to consider when making the help desk-service desk transition.
+You will be adding new processes for your service desk, as well as amending processes that you developed for your help desk.
 Your IT help desk staff will need to be trained on these new and amended processes to maximize the effectiveness of the service desk.
-This needs careful planning, as it can be challenging to take staff off the help desk to give them the required service training.
+This needs careful planning, as it can be challenging to take staff off the help desk to give them the service desk related training.